JohnHowes93/mosquito/README.md

 ### To do

+1. Filter by tag
-5. fix styling
+2. Fix styling
-6. save list to .txt file
+3. Switch state management to context